For a scientist in the field: You

 Make sense?
 Okay, let's do it, then.
 So here's the scientist, you, and you consistently observe some actual reality observeable over and over again on many different occasions, and you count up four kinds of cases: The cases that are in that category and not in that category, and the cases which do and don't have that possibly-significant property.
 This makes a four celled table like the one above.

 What was hard for me to wrap my head around is that this isn't just counting out a dozen, say, red roses.
-Your counts need to show a difference, a real difference.
-Because maybe you wear rose colored glasses and everything is red to you; no-one should have to believe someone wearing rose colored glasses.
-So what kind of difference, and what makes it a real difference?
+Your counts need to show a difference, a real difference, a difference that makes a difference.
+Because maybe you wear rose colored glasses and everything is red to you; no-one should have to believe someone wearing rose colored glasses when they say roses are red; there has to be stuff that's not red, for it to mean anything.
+So what kind of difference counts, and what makes it a real difference?

 Rookies That Can, Rookies that Can't,